vpkshirsagar/MaverickSnipeShot/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

-Syntax highlighted code block

 # 1. Motivation:
 500$ parking ticket issued...!! 🥵.
 If you’ve ever driven a car in New York City, you probably know the drill: The city’s free on-street parking gives a small, temporary benefit to a few lucky drivers.
 People tend to violate the parking rules creating big problems for everyone else.
 This unique dataset enlightens the causes and most frequent areas of parking breaches.
 If we care about cities and urban mobility, we really need to pay some attention to parking.
 If people are not parking correctly like taking place of two parking places for just one car, park in the handicapped reserved place.
 Without rationing, parking fills up due to illegal parking, double parking leading to traffic caused by parking search.
 Hence, parking has to be managed strictly by enforcing laws to prevent such problems.
 The outcome of the project will help the government plan for proper investment of resources and improve focus on regions where rate of parking violations is more and also concentrate on frequently occurring categories of violations.
 Also, we can ensure the Parking policy success from the analyzing the dataset further.
 1)Where the rate of traffic rule violation is more i.e. more need of strict actions need to be taken by the traffic police?